L-1B Visa To Green Card

 2. How to Go From the L1B Visa to a Green Card

-As discussed, the L1B visa Is a non-immigrant visa that is temporary in nature, so it does not directly lead to a green card.
+As discussed, the L-1B visa is a non-immigrant visa that is temporary in nature, so it does not directly lead to a green card, unlike obtaining a green card on L1A visa status.
 However, there are still some solutions available for those seeking permanent residency in the United States.

 The critical part of transitioning for a green card to apply for and be approved under an immigrant visa classification.
 You must be approved for an immigrant petition through USCIS, such as an I-130 or I-140, and then either adjust status with USCIS or apply for an immigrant visa through consular processing.